Arcosium/Arcosium/README.md

 🏛️ On the Leadership & Finance side,

-As the 26th President of the Hanyang Economics Association (HEA), I led 1,400+ members, establishing research standards and fostering quantitative rigor.
+As the 26th President of the Hanyang Economics Association (HEA), I established research standards and fostering quantitative rigor.
 Currently, I'm preparing for the CFA Level 1 and set to join the Korea Investment Partners (KIP) Investment Support team in March 2026.

 💪 Skills